Medieval History Seminar

 Call for Papers

-p>The German Historical Institutes in London and Washington are pleased to announce the sixth Medieval History Seminar, to be held in Washington, from October 13 to 16, 2011.
-The seminar is designed to bring together American, British and German Ph.D. candidates and recent Ph.D. recipients (2009-2010) in medieval history for a weekend of scholarly discussion and collaboration.
+The German Historical Institutes in London and Washington are pleased to announce the sixth Medieval History Seminar, to be held in London, from October 8 to 11, 2009.
+The seminar is designed to bring together American, British and German Ph.D. candidates and recent Ph.D. recipients (2007-2008) in medieval history for a weekend of scholarly discussion and collaboration.
 They will have the opportunity to present their work to their peers as well as to distinguished scholars from both sides of the Atlantic.
-Conveners for the 2011 seminar will be professors Michael Borgolte (Humboldt-Universität zu Berlin), Frank Rexroth (Universität Göttingen), Patrick J. Geary (University of California, Los Angeles), Barbara H. Rosenwein (Loyola University Chicago), Dame Janet L. Nelson (King's College London) and Miri Rubin (Queen Mary, University of London).
+Conveners for the 2009 seminar will be professors Michael Borgolte (Humboldt-Universität zu Berlin), Frank Rexroth (Universität Göttingen), Patrick J. Geary (University of California, Los Angeles), Barbara H. Rosenwein (Loyola University Chicago), Dame Janet L. Nelson (King’s College London) and Miri Rubin (Queen Mary, University of London).

 The Medieval History Seminar welcomes proposals from all areas of medieval history.
 Participation is not limited to historians working on German history or German-speaking regions of Europe.
 Nor is a particular epoch or methodological approach preferred.
 Applications from neighboring disciplines are welcome if the projects have a distinct historical focus.

-The GHI will cover the travel and lodging expenses of the participants Applications (in English or German) should include:
+The GHI will cover the travel and lodging expenses of the participants.

 - a curriculum vitae (including address and e-mail);